 Major Courses and Catalog

-In addition to completion of the university's core curriculum, the Bachelor of Arts in Biology degree requires the following classes:
+In addition to completing the university's core curriculum, the Bachelor of Arts in Biology degree requires the following classes:

 - BIO-151 General Biology (4 credit hours)